phanbook/docs/introduction.md

 ## Welcome!

 Welcome to Phanbook.
-Our mission is to give you an advanced tool for creatinh fast Questions and Answers websites and also creating blogs easily with PHP.
+Our mission is to give you an advanced tool for creating fast Questions and Answers websites and also creating blogs easily with PHP.

 ### What is Phanbook